• Skip to primary navigation

 Pumpkin Granola

-October 16, 2013 by Cathy Arkle 23 Comments
+by Cathy Arkle 23 Comments

 Pumpkin Granola | She Paused 4 Thought

 Yes, it is that time of year when the Great Pumpkin shows up and enhances our dishes from sweet to savory.
-I don’t know why I don’t eat more pumpkin through out the year, but when it hits fall I get really excited about anything pumpkin inspired.
+I don’t know why I don’t eat more pumpkin throughout the year, but when it hits fall, I get really excited about anything pumpkin-inspired.

-Today’s recipe for Pumpkin Granola – which tastes like a big kiss from the Great Pumpkin himself, was approved by fellow food bloggers at our FBLA Pumpkin Meet Up this month, which was dedicated to the pumpkin.
-One of my favorite comments was, “that tastes too good to be healthy.”
+Today’s recipe for Pumpkin Granola, which tastes like a big kiss from the Great Pumpkin himself, was approved by fellow food bloggers at our FBLA Pumpkin Meet Up this month, which was dedicated to the pumpkin.
+One of my favorite comments was, “That tastes too good to be healthy.”

 All types of wonderful dishes were represented.
 The most unique recipe goes to Jeannette Hartman of FidoConfidential.com for bringing “Pumpkin Puppy Puffs.”
 Turns out, pumpkin is very soothing for dogs.
 You can get the recipe on her blog.